Investors look to upcoming U.S. earnings for a view into 2021

 “Stocks already reflect a pretty positive outlook for earnings,” said Rick Meckler, partner at Cherry Lane Investments, a family investment office in New Vernon, New Jersey.

-Earnings for energy and industrials sectors are expected to have declined the most of all sectors in the fourth quarter.
+Energy .SPNY and industrials .SPLRCI are expected to have had the biggest percentage year-over-year declines in earnings among S&P 500 sectors in the fourth quarter, based on Refinitiv's data.

 While economically sensitive sectors such as those have been outperforming the broader market in recent months, they still lagged technology for 2020, and their valuations in general are seen by some as less pricey than other sectors.